acend/website-hugo/site/content/en/about/_index.md

       image : "images/team/AC_Thoemu@2x.jpg"
       designation : "Trainer"
-      abstract : "He’s been in the IT world for years – and he discovers everything else on his bicycle." linkedin : "https://www.linkedin.com/in/thomas-philipona-thun/"
+      abstract : "He’s been in the IT world for years – and he discovers everything else on his bicycle."
+      experience: "Thomas has played a formative role at Puzzle since 2011: After his bachelor's degree in Computer Science, first as a Software Engineer and PL, later as Head of Middleware he was able to establish the topic of Kubernetes at Puzzle, among other things.
+Since 2015, he has been part of the management team in the role of CTO." linkedin : "https://www.linkedin.com/in/thomas-philipona-thun/"
       twitter : "https://twitter.com/tphilipona"